uviclibraries/academic-posters-canva/index.md

   -  Be aware of the importance of photo resolution when printing large posters
   -  Be able to create a QR code
   -  Be able to change the poster size in Canva
-  -  Know how to download posters for printing or online sharing

 Attendees can apply the skills learned in this workshop to the other layouts available on Canva.